Best MacBook for students 2023: Apple's laptop options ranked

-Apple definitely makes some of the best student laptops on the market, which double as some of the best lightweight laptops too – something that students will always appreciate as you're dragging your laptop to and from classrooms.
-A MacBook might sound like an expensive choice, but it's guaranteed to get you through your next study years and beyond, and you can setup your halls or bedroom with one of the best monitors for MacBook Pro if you need too.
+Apple definitely makes some of the best student laptops on the market, which double as some of the best lightweight laptops too – something that students will always appreciate as you're dragging your laptop to and from class.
+A MacBook might sound like an expensive choice, but it's guaranteed to get you through your next study years and beyond, and you can setup your halls or room with one of the best monitors for MacBook Pro if you need too.

 Price is of course important, which is why we've got dedicated guides to the best cheap MacBook Air deals and best cheap MacBook Pro deals.
 Also make sure you read the student discount section at the bottom of this guide, because Apple awards money-off for student purchases!